 Applicants must submit the following to be considered for admission to graduate study at the University of Michigan's Sociology Department:

-One set of official transcripts sent to the University of Michigan Rackham Graduate School.
-In addition, upload one set of transcripts when you complete the online application.
+- Official transcripts (SCANNED COPY) - Upload a scanned copy of your official transcripts when you complete the online application.
+We only require official transcripts be sent from an institution's registrar's office once a student is admitted.
 Please check the Rackham Graduate School's website regarding Transcripts for the most up-to-date information on this process.

-Academic Statement of Purpose - The Statement of Purpose is the single most important item in your application.
-The purpose of this essay is to give the faculty a clear idea of a) why you want to pursue a career in sociology; b) what questions or problems interest you; c) how you want to address these questions; d) your subplan interest(s), if applicable (see section below); and e) why you want to pursue your graduate degree at the University of Michigan.
-This statement should be about 2 pages long.
+- Academic Statement of Purpose - The Statement of Purpose is the single most important item in your application.
+The purpose of this essay is to give the faculty a clear idea of a) why you want to pursue a career in sociology; b) what questions or problems interest you; c) how you want to address these questions; d) your subplan interest(s), if applicable; and e) why you want to pursue your graduate degree at the University of Michigan.
+This statement should be 1-3 pages long.

-A sample of written work (e.g., a senior thesis or term paper, 10-20 pages, double-spaced) providing evidence of creative and critical thinking, quality of writing, and potential independent research.
-Upload with your application as ‘additional information’.
+- Sample of written work - This sample (senior thesis, term paper, etc.) should provide evidence of creative and critical thinking, quality of writing, and potential independent research.
+The sample should be 10-20 pages double-spaced.